Docker: Dev and Prod Workflows with Runhouse

 Defining the Function

 The function is the is_transformers_available function imported above.
-When creating the function to run remotely on the production Runhouse env, we pass in the name of the Runhouse env.
-By passing in the env name, rather than the object, it simply signals that we want to use the env that already lives on the cluster, without re-syncing over anything.
+When creating the function to run remotely on the production Runhouse env, we pass in the flag sync_local=False to indicate that we want to use the function on the cluster, without re-syncing over anything.

 Calling the Function